EmilyManchego-Stillwell/ElectionAnalysis/README.md

 ## Summary
 The analysis of the election results show the following:
 - The total number of votes in the election was 369,711
-- There was a total of three candidates running in the election
+- There was a total of three candidates running in the election:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymon Anthony Doane